-- Human beings and processes for their biological generation are not patentable (section 18(3) of the Patents Act). - Pure business processes are not patentable subject matter, even if they are computer-implemented: Commissioner of Patents v RPL Central Pty Ltd [2015] FCAFC 177; Encompass Corporation Pty Ltd v InfoTrack Pty Ltd [2019] FCAFC 161; and Commissioner of Patents v Rokt Pte Ltd [2020] FCAFC 86.

-5.2 Is there a duty to the Patent Office to disclose prejudicial prior disclosures or documents?
+- Human beings and processes for their biological generation are not patentable (section 18(3) of the Patents Act). - Pure business processes are not patentable subject matter, even if they are computer-implemented: Commissioner of Patents v RPL Central Pty Ltd [2015] FCAFC 177; Encompass Corporation Pty Ltd v InfoTrack Pty Ltd [2019] FCAFC 161; Commissioner of Patents v Rokt Pte Ltd [2020] FCAFC 86; and Commissioner of Patents v Aristocrat Technologies Australia Pty Ltd [2021] FCAFC 202. - 5.2 Is there a duty to the Patent Office to disclose prejudicial prior disclosures or documents?
 If so, what are the consequences of failure to comply with the duty?